What do we know about injectable HIV medication?

 Will injectable HIV treatment be practical in low- and middle-income countries?

-So far, long-acting antiretrovirals have primarily been studied in mostly men from higher income countries, which is not representative of the global HIV epidemic.
+So far, long-acting antiretrovirals have mostly been studied in men from higher-income countries, which is not representative of the global HIV epidemic.
 Research in more diverse settings is needed.

 The cost of cabotegravir and rilpivirine could be a significant barrier to provision in low- and middle-income countries.
-Highly effective and safe oral antiretroviral therapies already exist, at a cost of less than US$80 a year, and the injectables’ price will need to be competitive against this.
-The work processes of already over-burdened clinics will need to be rethought, or alternative service providers identified.
+Highly effective and safe oral antiretroviral therapies already exist, at a cost of less than US$50 a year, and the injectables’ price will need to be competitive against this.
+While generic manufacturers have plans to produce low-cost cabotegravir for PrEP, it’s not clear whether they will also produce rilpivirine.
+In addition, the work processes of already over-burdened clinics will need to be rethought, or alternative service providers identified.

 Several African countries do already have large programmes providing contraceptive injections, suggesting it may be feasible to administer injectable HIV treatment too.
 However, there may be extra challenges.
 Rilpivirine needs to be stored in a fridge (whereas the contraceptive injection does not); cabotegravir and rilpivirine is not suitable for people with HIV and hepatitis B co-infection (which is common in many African and Asian countries); and they should not be used at the same time as some tuberculosis medications (rifampicin and rifapentine).